-You’ll gain insights and ideas you can implement immediately.
-A fresh take on what you’re doing now.
+This critique will deliver insights and ideas you can implement immediately.
+It will give you fresh take on what you’re doing.
 Specific things you might do better.
 And a solid sense of how I think and solve problems.

 Here’s what representative creative projects recently cost:

 — Magazine wraps, insert cards, house ads: $2,500